-The system is rigged.
+The system is broken.
 The fight to fix it is now.

 There’s no other way to put it.
 Since 2011, Republicans gerrymandered the country more aggressively than at any time in our history.
 The result?
 Your vote might not count the way you think it does.